kaviyamalya/cypress.yml/README.md

 # cypress

 Hi
-This is my testcripts for the e-commerce and man other websites.
+This is my testcripts for the e-commerce and many other websites.
 I tried many concepts in cypress implemented it.
 Concepts
 API testing
 Page Object Model